 - Flu activity remains low, while RSV and COVID-19 remain minimal. - Emergency room visits and hospital admissions for all three monitored pathogens have returned to expected baseline levels. - ICU admissions for flu and RSV have returned to baseline levels, with COVID-19 now accounting for the most ICU admissions in the past week.
-The rate of ICU admissions for COVID-19 is highest in adults over 65, followed by children under 5. - Percent positivity for flu decreased from 1.5% last week to 1.2% this week.
-Of specimens tested for RSV, only 0.2% were positive, and 2.0% of COVID-19 specimens were positive. - This season, among positive flu A specimens with influenza subtype available, 64% were pandemic 2009 H1N1 and 36% were H3N2.
-Detections of flu B increased in February and March, but have since decreased. - Wastewater detections for flu, RSV, and SARS-CoV-2 are continue to decrease. - Wastewater sequencing data for SARS-CoV-2 indicate the predominant circulating variant is LP.8.1. - CDC's core recommendations for individuals include staying up to date with all recommended respiratory virus vaccines, practicing good respiratory hygiene (covering your cough, washing your hands), taking steps for cleaner air, and using precautions to prevent the spread of respiratory viruses when you are sick.
+The rate of ICU admissions for COVID-19 is highest in adults over 65, followed by children under 5. - Of specimens tested for COVID-19, 1.9% were positive, the lowest point so far this year.
+Percent positivity for flu was 1.5% and, for RSV, only 0.3% of specimens tested were positive. - Wastewater detections for flu, RSV, and SARS-CoV-2 are decreasing. - Wastewater sequencing data for SARS-CoV-2 indicate the predominant circulating variant is LP.8.1. - CDC's core recommendations for individuals include staying up to date with all recommended respiratory virus vaccines, practicing good respiratory hygiene (covering your cough, washing your hands), taking steps for cleaner air, and using precautions to prevent the spread of respiratory viruses when you are sick.
 This means staying home until you've been fever-free for 24 hours and your symptoms are getting better.
 CDC also recommends individuals are familiar with treatment options for flu and COVID-19, especially if you are at high risk for severe outcomes. - CDC's core recommendations for organizations include supporting vaccination efforts (like hosting a clinic or providing time off for vaccination and recovery), encouraging good respiratory hygiene with posters and adequate hand-washing supplies, taking steps for cleaner air, and supporting time off for individuals to stay home when sick or to seek treatment. - Respiratory activity has returned to baseline after the winter season, though core strategies to prevent illness should be practiced year-round.
 Other viruses that cause cold-like symptoms, such as rhinovirus and human metapneumovirus, often have increased spread during the spring.